-We're just a bit over halfway through National Novel Writing Month (NaNoWriMo) right now.
-No matter how many words you've written, just remember that you're an amazing writer and have accomplished something.
+We're a bit over halfway through National Novel Writing Month (NaNoWriMo) right now.
+No matter how many words you've written, remember that you're an amazing writer and have accomplished something.
 I'm proud of what you've done so far.
 You've done an awesome job!
 For me?
-I'm at 25,099 words so far.
-I still … Continue reading NaNoWriMo Update!
+I'm at 25,099 words.
+I still got a long way … Continue reading NaNoWriMo Update!

-Every writer - even I - ends up searching the Internet for some kind of inspiration at some point.
+Every writer ends up searching the Internet for some kind of inspiration at some point.
 We end up at places like Pinterest, scrolling through quote after quote.
-After a while, those quotes become quite inspiring.
-Here's some encouraging quotes I've found lately: "A professional writer is an amateur who didn't quit." … Continue reading Inspiring quotes
+After a while, those quotes help.
+Here's some encouraging quotes I've found lately: "A professional writer is an amateur who didn't quit." - Richard Bach "If you don't … Continue reading Inspiring quotes

-it only takes a second or two to look into their eyes and decide whether you're home or at just another perfectly decorated house ― Noor Unnahar, Yesterday I Was the Moon Title: Yesterday I Was the Moon Author: Noor Unnahar Genre: nonfiction, poetry Pages: 160 Publication date: March 27th 2018 Publisher:Clarkson Potter Publishers I was given Yesterday I Was the … Continue reading Book review – Yesterday I Was the Moon (Spoiler Free)
+it only takes a second or two to look into their eyes and decide whether you're home or at just another perfectly decorated house ― Noor Unnahar, Yesterday I Was the Moon Title: Yesterday I Was the Moon Author: Noor Unnahar Genre: nonfiction, poetry Pages: 160 Publication date: March 27th 2018 Publisher:Clarkson Potter Publishers I got Yesterday I Was the … Continue reading Book review – Yesterday I Was the Moon (Spoiler Free)

 I stopped reading when I was about six.
 That’s strange to say, right?
 Here I am: a storyteller, a writer.
 But I also have a tough past with reading.
-Around first grade, I got tired of being tested for reading.
-I hated reading something just to get brought hard comprehension questions.
-I didn’t understand any … Continue reading What book saved me?
+Around first grade, I got tired of those reading tests.
+I hated reading something just to get asked hard comprehension questions.
+I didn’t understand any of … Continue reading What book saved me?

 People always say writers can write whatever they want, but I doubt that's true.
-Some publication companies don't accept "cliché" or "unoriginal" ideas anymore, because it's harder to market just another vampire story now.
+Some publishing companies don't accept "cliché" ideas since it's harder to market stories.
 Which, in turn, lowers the endless possibilities that writers can write about.
-Some of those outdated story plots include: Vampires Werewolves … Continue reading Not acceptable stories
+Some of those outdated story plots include: Vampires Werewolves Mermaids Character waking up at the beginning … Continue reading Not acceptable stories

-Sometimes I think it's good to look back at where you came from.
-For me, I started as a small girl in Dallas.
+Sometimes it's good to look back at where you came from.
+For me, I was a small girl in Dallas.
 I tried writing a novel about puppies with super powers in a Captain Jack Sparrow journal.
-I handwrote many chapters that took up about half the journal before I quit.
-I had a … Continue reading Writing origins
+I handwrote many chapters that took up about half the journal before I stopped.
+I had a colored in map … Continue reading Writing origins

-Many writers love the word “said”.
-They use it for every piece of dialogue they can.
-However, “said” can be overused.
+Many writers love the word “said.”
+They use it for every dialogue tag they can.
+But writers can overuse “said.”
 Reading “said” gives the reader nothing about the story.
-But there are other words that expand the story, letting the reader know more about the characters and plot.
-These other dialogue tags include: Announced … Continue reading Battles with the word “said”
+But there are other words that expand it, letting the reader know more about the characters and plot.
+These other dialogue tags include: Announced Boasted Commented … Continue reading Battles with the word “said”